 Robert J. Shepherd

-Visiting Associate Professor of International Affairs
+Visiting Associate Professor of Anthropology and International Affairs

-1957 E Street, NW Suite 503
+1957 E Street, N.W.

 Areas of Expertise

 International development, human rights, world heritage, the politics of tourism, contemporary urban China, the anthropology of environmentalism

 Robert Shepherd was an Assistant Professor of Anthropology and Honors at George Washington from 2006 until 2013 before joining the Elliott School in September, 2013.
 Previous to this, Dr. Shepherd served as a Peace Corps volunteer in rural Nepal, taught for three years at a United Nations educational training institute in Beijing, China, and worked for two years on a South-South technical training project in Java, Indonesia jointly sponsored by the United Nations Development Program and the State Secretariat, Government of Indonesia.
 During his time at GW he has organized and directed summer field programs in China and Tibet, taught with the University of Virginia's "Semester at Sea" program, and lectured for the Smithsonian Institute’s Smithsonian Journeys program.